 - Independent: Choose a project that has few dependencies on other teams.
 Having to coordinate with other projects or different groups adds a level of complexity and makes the disciplined application of agile practices difficult – particularly if the other projects follow a different process.
 If all you have to choose from is a large, complex project then look for a subproject with few dependencies to pilot your agile approach.

-- Collocated: Start with a collocated agile project and avoid distributed development efforts, as these make effective collaboration more difficult and require additional practices and tools.
+- Collocated: Start with a collocated agile project and avoid distributed development efforts, if possible, as these make effective collaboration more difficult and require additional practices and tools.
 Jointly writing user stories, pair programming, and having effective sprint review meetings become much more challenging, for instance.

 - Software only: Limit your agile pilot to software development.
 This reduces the added complexity that arises when other disciplines such as hardware and mechanics are involved.
 Agile software development practices are also well understood.
 That’s true to a much lesser extent for hardware and mechanical engineering.